 Kinvey is not only about the backend.
 It also delivers tools for quick client-side application development.
 Though we focus more on its backend features, client-side features include identity and access management, push notifications, SMS and email services, location services, usage analytics, data storage and more.

 Compared to Firebase, Kinvey is a complex solution that offers backend as a package.
 You can’t use separate tools.
 This is both an advantage and disadvantage of the service.
 How it will work for you depends on your current needs!

 Amazon Web Services is not exactly a mobile backend as a service provider per se.
-Its offerings are better described infrastructure as a service, or IaaS.
+Its offerings are better described as infrastructure as a service or IaaS.
 Even so, AWS remains a widely used solution for building application backend more quickly and efficiently.

 The AWS Mobile service allows clients to connect with other AWS tools and build a strong application backend empowered with extensive functionality:

 This tool allows you to sync user data across multiple devices without requiring your own backend.

 The analytics tool by AWS allows you to track application usage statistics.
 But at the moment, this tool is only compatible with Android and Fire OS applications.
 Nevertheless, the possibilities of Amazon Mobile Analytics are quite impressive.
 It doesn’t just track user behavior, but also aggregates metrics, visualizes data and identifies meaningful patterns.